Efficient Incremental Penetration Depth Estimation between Convex Geometries: Results

-In this section, we experimentally investigate the robustness, accuracy and efficiency of the proposed method.
-Our method is implemented in a forked fcl~\cite{pan2012fcl} library.
-The proposed method is compared with the EPA~\cite{van2001epa} algorithm in libccd~\cite{libccd}, a popular library used in various physical engines and collision detectors~\cite{pan2012fcl, todorov2014convex}.
-Parameters are tuned such that all algorithms have roughly the same accuracy and are fixed for the entire experiment after tuning.
-Please refer to Supplemental Materials for more details.
-Our method is evaluated on two sets of shapes.
+Our method is compared with the EPA~\cite{van2001epa} algorithm implemented in libccd~\cite{libccd}, a popular library used in various robotics applications~\cite{pan2012fcl, todorov2014convex}.
+The evaluation is performed on two sets of shapes.
 The first one consists of simple primitives, and the second set is convex polyhedra with different numbers of vertices.
-Our hardware platform is a desktop with AMD 3970x CPU running Ubuntu 20.04.
-Our implementation is open-sourced at \href{https://bitbucket.org/gaowei19951004/incremental_pd/src/master/}{this link}.